2U1/Qwen2-VL-Finetune/README.md

 The [model](src/model/modeling_cls.py) is tailored for classification tasks, such as other SequenceClassification models.

 For the classification task, you need to prepare the dataset in a specific format.
 The dataset should be a JSON file where each entry contains an image and its corresponding label.
 The labels should be integers starting from 0.<br>
 You can set the text in the filed `prompt` to provide a questions and options for the classification task.
-Also if your dataset dose not contain the `prompt` field, the script will automatically use the `USER_MESSAGE` from the [cls_dataset.py](src/dataset/cls_dataset.py).
+Also if your dataset dose not contain the `prompt` field, the script will automatically use the `USER_MESSAGE` from the [cls_dataset.py](src/dataset/cls_dataset.py).<br>

 **Please see the example below for the dataset format.**<br>
-The dataset can contain single/multi-image or video data, and the model will be trained to classify the images/videos based on the provided labels.<br>

 <details>
 <summary>Example for Classification Dataset</summary>